taylow/awaik-backend/services/health/recovery/README.md

 # RecoveryService

-The `RecoveryService` is responsible for recovering tasks that are lost in failed `TaskSchedulerService` instances.
+The `HealthRecoveryService` is responsible for recovering tasks that are lost in failed `TaskSchedulerService` instances.

 ## Events